Planning Guidance - Planning & Biodiversity

 - Householders' Guide to Biodiversity [2Mb]

 Scottish Planning Policy (SPP) sets out the policies that must be taken into account when considering the impact of development on the natural heritage.
-At an international level, Scotland has specific obligations to fulfil in terms of European Directives.
-There are also national and local considerations in terms of species, habitats and landscapes.
+Scotland has specific obligations to fulfil in terms of European Directives which have now been incorporated into Scottish law.
+There are also national considerations in terms of species, habitats and landscapes.

 Perth & Kinross has many important sites that are protected or designated for wildlife and biodiversity.
 These range from internationally important protected areas to nationally important Sites of Special Interest and National Nature Reserves.
 Many of these have planning restrictions associated with them.
 You can visit NatureScot to get information on the sites, their reason for designation, a map reference and other information.

-The Council is in the initial stage of identifying sites of local value to be assessed as local nature conservation sites.
-More information on this process is available in our flyer [2Mb].
+The Council is currently identifying sites of local value for geodiversity and biodiversity which will be assessed and adopted as local nature conservation sites.
+More information on this process is available in our Local Nature Conservation Sites Project flyer [2Mb].

 Biodiversity Duty Report

 We publish reports on the actions we have taken to support biodiversity every 3 years.
-The next report will be published in 2021.
-You can view the following previous reports:
+You can view the previous reports on our Enhancing Biodiversity page.
+The next report will be published in 2024.

 The Tay Estuary Forum have recently launched a five- year Management Plan: a non-statutory document aimed at promoting the future sustainable management in the Tay Estuary and along the adjacent coastline.
 You can find out more on the TEF Management Plan website.